mdesson/shopify-inventory-microservice/README.md

 If fully implemented, the way this microservice would work is:

 - A service sends a request to the Work Queue containing an inventory update
-- The Coordinator dequeues messages and hold and release them at a rate that prevents exceeding the API limit, using elasticache to store throttle state
+- The Coordinator dequeues messages and hold and release them to SNS at a rate that prevents exceeding the API limit, using elasticache to store throttle state
-- The messages are released to the lambdas who hit the shopify API
+- The worker lambdas pick up the messages from the SNS notification and hit the shopify API

 ![](img/architecture.png)